An arithmetic count of the lines meeting four lines in P^3: Introduction

 In the present case, there is a classical count of the appropriate number of complex lines as a power of the first Chern class of the line bundle $\calS^* \wedge \calS^*$ on an appropriate Grassmannian, where $\calS^* \wedge \calS^*$ denotes the wedge of the dual tautological bundle with itself.
-This characteristic class is equivalent to the Euler class of $\oplus_{i=1}^N \calS^* \wedge \calS^*$ for an appropriate $N$.
-In \cite{CubicSurface}, an Euler class is constructed in $\GW(k)$ for relatively oriented bundles of rank $r$ on a smooth, compact $r$-dimensional scheme over $k$, as a sum over the zeros of a section with only isolated zeros of a local contribution from each zero.
-This local contribution can be expressed as a local degree in $\bbb{A}^1$-homotopy theory.
+This characteristic number is equivalent to the Euler number of $\oplus_{i=1}^N \calS^* \wedge \calS^*$ for an appropriate $N$.
+The Euler number constructed in \cite{CubicSurface} is a class in $\GW(k)$ associated to a relatively oriented vector bundle of rank $r$ on a smooth, proper $r$-dimensional scheme over $k$, which admits sections with only isolated zeros.
+Picking one such section, the Euler number is then the sum over these isolated zeros of a local index associated to each zero, which can be expressed as a local degree in $\bbb{A}^1$-homotopy theory.
 As in the classical case, a configuration of codimension $2$ hyperplanes (or more precisely the set of equations whose zero loci are the hyperplanes) determines a section of $\oplus_{i=1}^N \calS^* \wedge \calS^*$.
-We therefore have that a fixed element of $\GW(k)$ is a sum over the lines of the local degree in $\GW(k)$ of a section, in analogy to the fixed $\bbb{Z}$-valued Euler class on the complex Grassmiannian from classical algebraic topology expressed as a sum over the lines of the local $\bbb{Z}$-valued degrees at the zero locus of a section.
-In the complex case, these latter local degrees happen to be generically all one because complex manifolds and algebraic sections are orientable, giving the number of lines as an Euler class, but over other fields, interesting local degrees or indices arise.
+We therefore have that a fixed element of $\GW(k)$, the Euler number, is a sum over the lines of the local degree in $\GW(k)$ of a section.
+This equality generalizes the fixed $\bbb{Z}$-valued Euler number on the complex Grassmiannian from classical algebraic topology expressed as a sum over the lines of the local $\bbb{Z}$-valued degrees at the zero locus of a section.
+In the complex case, these latter local degrees happen to be generically all one because complex manifolds and algebraic sections are orientable, giving the number of lines as the Euler number.
+Over other fields, interesting local degrees or indices arise.